xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 The returned '**driver**' parameter will use the current browser's session launched by Katalon Studio.
 You need to import necessary libraries also (can be done by pressing **Ctrl + Shift + O**).

-## WebDriver Event Listeners
+## Use WebDriver Event Listeners

-> Starting in **Katalon Studio version 7.0**, the Katalon Studio's WebDriver extends the  EventFiringWebDriver.
+> Starting in **Katalon Studio version 7.0.0**, the Katalon Studio's WebDriver extends the  EventFiringWebDriver.

 You can use [`WebDriverEventListener`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html) to handle events triggered by the WebDriver, which happens before or after navigation; before or after a click and etc. [`EventFiringWebDriver`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/EventFiringWebDriver.html) is a class in Selenium that supports the WebDriver with event-driven capabilities.
 Those capabilities are useful for many use cases - one of which is for logging steps or triggering certain events before an operation.